Uniform Motion Calendar is Monday through Thursday at 8:45 a.m.

 All proposed orders submitted to the Court must continue to contain the mailing address of all counsel of record and all pro se parties (see Administrative Order No. 2.310-5/14).
 In addition, all proposed orders shall include the e-mail address of all counsel of record and of all participating pro se parties.
-Pre-addressed, stamped envelopes shall be provided for any pro se party not participating in e-Service.

 Attorneys should draft proposed orders promptly after a hearing or decision and the orders should fairly and adequately represent the ruling of the court.
 Attorneys should promptly provide, either orally or in writing, proposed orders to opposing counsel for approval.
 In response, opposing counsel should communicate promptly any objections to the drafting attorney.
 The drafting attorney then should promptly submit a copy of the proposed order to the court and state whether opposing counsel agrees or objects to the form of the order.
 (See Standard IV(5), The Palm Beach County Bar Association's Standards of Professional Courtesy and Civility.)

 Proposed orders should be submitted THROUGH THE ON-LINE SCHEDULING SYSTEM with a cover letter indicating the date the matter was heard.
 Pursuant to Administrative Order 2.306, all parties' names and addresses must be included on all orders and/or judgments.